bhatti/api-mock-service/README.md

 	"http://localhost:8080/v1/customers/123/cash_balance?page=2&pageSize=55"
 ```

+You can also customize response status by overriding the request header with `Mock-Response-Status` and delay before return by
+overriding `Mock-Wait-Before-Reply` header.

 ## Using Test Fixtures
 You can define a test data in your test fixtures and then upload as follows:
 ```bash